Neutron polarisation correction to triple-axis data with analytical derivations

-As depicted in Fig.~\ref{fig1}, the polarised neutron triple-axis spectrometer IN20~\cite{IN20} consists of the Heusler monochromator (polariser), two Mezei spin flippers and Heusler analyser.
-The action of the monochromator and analyser is to select a beam with only spin-polarised neutrons.
-We hereby define the upper stream flipper as F1 and the downstream one as F2.
-The action of flippers is to rotate the neutron spin 180$^{\circ}$ so that the spin state after the flipper is antiparallel to the state before.
-It is assumed that a flipper has no effect on the beam when it is not being used.
+As depicted in Fig.~\ref{fig1}, the polarised neutron triple-axis spectrometer IN20~\cite{IN20} consists of the Heusler monochromator (polariser), two Mezei spin flippers, and Heusler analyser.
+The monochromator and analyser can reflect a beam with only spin-polarised neutrons.
+We define the upper stream flipper as F1 and the downstream as F2.
+Flippers rotate the neutron spin 180$^{\circ}$ so that the spin state after the flipper is antiparallel to the state before.
+It is assumed that a flipper does not affect the beam when it is not used.
 IN20, like other all polarised neutron instruments, requires guide fields in the neutron flight path to maintain the neutron polarisation.